richigro/remix-expenses-app/README.md

+## Requirements

+you need add an .env file to connect prisma to a mongodb database.
+More info on prisma: https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb-typescript-mongodb

 ## Supported Route Types

 ### All file structure is relative to the routes folder, and URI to the domain name.